MichelFloyd/meteor-pub-sub/README.md

 Eventually this sample application will be described in a post on [The Meteor Chef](http://themeteorchef.com)

 Based on [base](https://github.com/themeteorchef/base).
-This means ReactJS and FlowRouter rather than Blaze and Iron-Router.
+This means ReactJS and ReactRouter rather than Blaze and Iron-Router or FlowRouter.

 To run this app: